xlab-si/emmy/docs/develop.md

  formatting of all go source files in the repository.

 ## Dependency management
-emmy uses [dep](https://github.com/golang/dep) for dependency management.
+Emmy uses [dep](https://github.com/golang/dep) for dependency management.
 All direct dependencies and their versions are specified in `Gopkg.toml`.
 At the moment, minor range locking is used (i.e. we only allow semantic version patches.
 A quick read of `dep`'s [documentation](https://golang.github.io/dep/docs/daily-dep.html) is recommended to become familiar with the tool.